Glossary

 ADB

-An Assured Delivery Blade is a card in a Solace appliance that enables Guaranteed delivery of messages.
+An Assured Delivery Blade (ADB) is a card in a Solace appliance that enables Guaranteed delivery of messages.
 ADBs have non-volatile memory where critical data-structures are stored and mirrored to an HA mate.

 AKS